TokwaNiDahyun/AvalancheP3/README.md

   - The owner can mint tokens to any address using the mint(address to, uint amount) function.
 - Burn Tokens:
   - Any user can burn their own tokens by calling the burn(uint amount) function.
+- Transfer Tokens:
+  - Any user can transfer their own tokens to a different address by calling the transferTokens(address to, uint amount) function.

 ### Example Use Case:
 1. Mint Tokens: The contract owner mints 100 tokens to their own address using the mint() function.